 “Companies need to address millennials with innovative perks and benefits.”

 Along with career development, companies need to address millennials with innovative perks and benefits.
-Some companies, such as Fidelity, are now offering employees perks to help repay student loans.
+Some companies, such as Fidelity, are now offering employees perks to help repay student and personal loans.
 This is up to $2,000/yr for all full-time employees at the manager level or below.

 Other generations, such as baby boomers and Generation X, may be less enticed by these perks, especially if they’re not swamped with student debt.
 Instead, it may be best to approach these older generations with perks and benefits that address their workplace values such as hard work (for both) and independence (Generation X).